Before World War I Prague was one of the most important centers for Cubism outside Paris. The avant-garde movement was active from 1912 to 1914.

-“In the early 1900s Prague became a Cubist City with Cubist apartment blocks furnished with Cubist furniture.
-Prague’s inhabitants drank from Cubist cups and ate on Cubist plates.
-They put flowers in Cubist vases, told time with Cubist clocks, and read books and magazines in Cubist typeface under Cubist lamps and light fixtures!
-Much of this wonderful Cubist legacy still survives throughout Prague’s beautiful and varied neighborhoods .”
+“In the 1900s Prague became a Cubist City.
+Apartment blocks were furnished with Cubist furniture, and Prague’s inhabitants drank from Cubist cups and ate on Cubist plates.
+They told time with Cubist clocks, place flowers in Cubist vases, and read books in Cubist typeface under Cubist lamps and light fixtures!
+This legacy survives in Prague neighborhoods today.”

-Hodek Apartment in Vyšehrad is a major Cubist building in Prague.
+Hodek Apartments in Vyšehrad is a major Cubist building.
 Architect Josef Cholcol designed the stunning building with distinct crystal shapes.
-Another Cholcol Cubist building is elegant Kovarovic Villa, also in Vyšehrad.
+Elegant Kovarovic Villa is another Cholcol Cubist building in Vyšehrad, a favorite Prague neighborhood.

-There are Czech Cubist buildings, gateways, fountains, and lampposts throughout Prague.
-The Cooperative Housing building in Old Town’s Jewish Quarter is a notable Cubist building.
-Otakar Novotny designed the building after World War I as part of “social planning” throughout Europe.
-Unlike other Cubist buildings, the Cooperative Housing project has colorful façade detailing – not typical of the monochromatic Czech Cubist style.
+There are impressive Cubist buildings, gateways, fountains, and lampposts throughout Prague.
+The historic Cooperative Housing building in Old Town Jewish Quarter is a notable one.
+Czech architect Otakar Novotny designed buildings after World War I as part of European “social planning”.
+Unlike other Cubist buildings, Novotny’s Cooperative Housing project has colorful façade detailing, that’s not typical of the monochromatic Czech Cubist style.

-The Cooperative Housing building is in an upscale residential block in a posh Old Town neighborhood near Altneu Synagogue.
-Nearly 800 years apart in age, the geometry of the Gothic synagogue has some visual similarities with the Cooperative Housing building.
-They both have fanciful geometric characteristics.
+Cooperative Housing buildings located near Altneu Synagogue in an upscale residential block of Old Town share architectural similarities.
+Almost 800 years apart in age, the Gothic synagogue and Cooperative Housing have fanciful geometric characteristics.